List of Bottom characters: Eddie & Richie

 More of Eddie's and Richie's relatives are often mentioned.
 Such as Richie's grandfather who was at the Battle of the Somme, while Eddie's uncle used to work in a prison, but really a prisoner peeling potatoes, sewing mailbags and doing ... "anything they told him to do".
 Richie's wealthy aunt Olga left him a small sum of money in her will, whilst his other aunt Mabel used to own the flat.
 Richie's father, Oswald Richard, was an acquaintance of Eddie.
 According to Richie, his father moved in mysterious circles, because he had one leg shorter than the other.
 Richie's sister lives near Hammersmith and apparently looks just like her brother, albeit 'with smaller jugs'.
 Eddie's mother was a wrestler named 'Adolf', who abandoned him when he was young, leaving him her old service revolver and a note saying 'Please look after my baby, I can't be bothered.'
 Given the unusual naming traditions of the Hitler family it is possible male children are given female middle names while females have male middle names.
 In Guest House Paradiso, he goes by the name Eddie Ndingombaba.

 Richard 'Richie' Richard (Rik Mayall) is a deluded optimist and camp slob.
 His character is elitist and arrogant albeit manic and lacking in any social grace.
-Richie usually wears a white shirt tucked into his Y-fronts and vintage dark green tie with tie clip, blue jeans with a belt that clearly misses most of the loops and has a light jade raincoat when outdoors.
+Richie usually wears a white shirt he says is an original Van der Haasusen that Eddie remarks hasn't been washed since 1963.
+Said shirt is tucked into his Y-fronts and vintage dark green tie with tie clip, blue jeans with a belt that clearly misses most of the loops and has a light jade raincoat when outdoors.
 He also occasionally wears brown trousers held up with braces, a red tie and he also wears white and pink striped pyjamas.